Vansh28Kapoor/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
+These are solutions to EE782 programming assignments for the Autumn semester of 2023.
 ## Metric Learning & Generative AI
 Implemented a Siamese Network using a metric learning scheme (Cosine Similarity; paired with Crossentropy) on labeled faces in the [wild (LFW) dataset](http://vis-www.cs.umass.edu/lfw/).
 Trained a generative model for generating face images, using a GAN and enhanced the model to a conditional GAN, where the condition itself is a real face image of a particular induvidual.
 The CGAN should generates another image of the same person using a Siamese Discriminator implemented in the first task.
 ## LSTM-based Stock Trading System